Garage Floor Coating Comparison — Epoxy vs Polyurea vs Polyaspartic

 • You want to build a YouTube channel with longer videos — Start with CapCut for your first 10 videos while you learn Resolve in the background.
 Transition when Resolve stops feeling overwhelming.

-• You want to eventually do video work professionally — Start learning Resolve now, even if it’s slow.
-The investment compounds.
+• You want to eventually do video work professionally — Start learning Resolve now, even if progress is slow.
+The investment compounds in ways that are hard to see at first.

 • You’re editing on a phone — CapCut, obviously.
-Resolve isn’t an option.
+Resolve isn’t even an option here.

-One more thing worth naming: these apps aren’t competing for the same job.
+One more thing worth naming: these apps aren’t really competing for the same job.
 CapCut is a content creation accelerator.
-Resolve is a professional post-production suite with a free tier.
-Comparing them is a bit like comparing a $12 chef’s knife from IKEA to a $180 Wüsthof Classic 8-inch — both cut things.
-The IKEA knife is faster to grab and easier to use without training.
+Resolve is a professional post-production suite with a free tier attached.
+Comparing them directly is a bit like comparing a $12 chef’s knife from IKEA to a $180 Wüsthof Classic 8-inch — both cut things.
+The IKEA knife is faster to grab and easier to use without any training.
 The Wüsthof makes you a better cook over time.
+Neither is wrong.
+They’re just answering different questions.

-Pick based on where you are right now and where you want to be in 12 months.
-Both are genuinely good tools.
-Neither is the wrong answer — just the wrong answer for certain situations.
+Pick based on where you are right now and where you actually want to be in 12 months.
+Both are genuinely good tools — and neither is the wrong answer, just the wrong answer for certain situations.

 Author & Expert